The cuisine of Laos - Asia

 A French legacy is still evident in the capital city, Vientiane, where baguettes (Lao: ເຂົ້າຈີ່) are sold on the street and French restaurants are common and popular, which were first introduced when Laos was a part of French Indochina

-The regional cuisine Appetizer recipes coming soon
+Laos - See the recipes Appetizer recipes coming soon

 Main recipes